-Whereas, the Florida Certified Process Server Act, sections 48.25 through 48.31, Florida Statutes, expressly vests in the Chief Judge the authority to establish an approved list of process servers who have met the requirements for certification under the Florida Certified Process Server Act and the requirements set forth by the Third Judicial Circuit of Florida; and
+WHEREAS, the Florida Certified Process Server Act, sections 48.25 through 48.31, Florida Statutes, expressly vests in the Chief Judge the authority to establish an approved list of process servers who have met the requirements for certification under the Florida Certified Process Server Act and the requirements set forth by the Third Judicial Circuit of Florida; and

-Whereas, the Florida Certified Process Server Act also empowers the Chief Judge to remove persons from the certified process server list; and
+WHEREAS, the Florida Certified Process Server Act also empowers the Chief Judge to remove persons from the certified process server list; and

-Whereas, it is necessary for the prompt and efficient administration of justice to update the procedures and eligibility requirements used to approve individuals who are designated as certified process servers in this circuit; and
+WHEREAS, it is necessary for the prompt and efficient administration of justice to update the procedures and eligibility requirements used to approve individuals who are designated as certified process servers in this circuit; and

-Whereas, this Administrative Order serves to amend and reestablish the standards and requirements governing certified process servers within the Third Judicial Circuit; and
+WHEREAS, this Administrative Order serves to amend and reestablish the standards and requirements governing certified process servers within the Third Judicial Circuit; and

-Pursuant to the authority vested in me as Chief Judge of the Third Judicial Circuit, it is therefore ORDERED:
+Pursuant to the authority vested in me as Chief Judge of the Third Judicial Circuit, IT IS THEREFORE ORDERED:

 I. Standards and Requirements.

 Individuals seeking certification must submit a completed application packet with the required processing fee to Court Administration.
-The application packet and an informational page containing the current processing fee can be found on Court Administration's website: www.jud3.flcourts.org.
+The application packet and an informational page containing the current processing fee can be found on the Third Judicial Circuit's website: www.jud3.flcourts.org.

-A. Applicants must also
+A. Applicants must also:

-- (1) Be at least eighteen years of age; - (2) Have no mental or legal disability; - (3) Be a permanent resident of the State of Florida; - (4) Submit to a criminal background investigation by the Florida
+- (1) Be at least 18 years of age;

+- (2) Have no mental or legal disability;

+- (3) Be a permanent resident of the State of Florida;